-4.2.
-While the Council has prepared a Financial Strategy for 2020/21 to 2022/23, we have not been advised of our General Revenue Grant funding beyond 2020/21.
-The indicators have been calculated using the assumptions regarding reductions in grant levels built into the Financial Strategy for 2020/21.
+- 4.2.
+While the Council has prepared a Financial Strategy for 2021/22 to 2023/24, at the time of writing this report, we have not been advised of our General Revenue Grant funding beyond 2020/21.
+The indicators have been calculated using the assumptions regarding reductions in grant levels built into the Financial Strategy for 2021/22 and beyond. - 4.3.
+For the HRA, estimates of rental income in each financial year have been used in the calculation.